RobiNN1/phpCacheAdmin/screenshots/README.md

 The dashboards default to the `system` theme, so light and dark come from Chromium's `prefers-color-scheme`, no clicking needed.
 The lists that grow with the environment (OPCache scripts, realpath entries) are requested with `pp=15`, everything else fits on one default page.
+The server dashboard has no key list, so it is captured with `rows: false` and is checked by its text instead.

 ## CI